What is Keto?

 Step 11: Drink lots of water!

 One of the side effects of living a ketogenic lifestyle is that your body reduces the amount of water you store.
 When you eat carbs, your body stores the glycogen in the liver with water.
 Since you’re not eating carbs, you don’t have all that glycogen, so your body dumps the water.
 That’s one of the reasons you’ll probably lose several pounds in the first 2 weeks.
 The bad news is you can dehydrate easily.
 But the good news is that’s one of the other reasons eating High Fat Low Carb is so beneficial: less inflammation.

 Step 12: Electrolytes!

 Since your body is dumping water, it’s also dumping electrolytes and we need those to function.
 If you only replace the water and not the electrolytes, you’ll flush the electrolytes that you do have and get even more dehydrated.
 You need to make sure you’re consuming a lot of potassium, sodium and magnesium.
-Salting your food well with a good mineral salt like Himalayan Pink Salt or Sea salt is a great place to start.
+Salting your food well with a good mineral salt like Redmonds Real salt is a great place to start.
 You can also get a lot of the potassium from green veggies and avocados.
-We like to use Ultima whenever we are feeling a little cramped or run down.
+We like to use Redmonds relyte whenever we are feeling a little cramped or run down.
 It tastes great, is zero carb and contains a lot of electrolytes that you need.